A dwelling in a green area having a 7 star NatHERS rating

 Orient yourself!

 Orientation is a major part of this adaptation.
-Your house needs to be designed in a way to decrease both heating and cooling demand consequently.
+You need to design your house in a way to reduce both heating and cooling demand consequently.
 Therefore, you need to design in a way that the zones with daytime activities face toward the north for better utilization of natural irradiation by the sun.
-The East and west façades need to be small compared to the north façade.
+The East and west façades need to be small in comparison to the north façade.
 The introduction of light through east and west façades is always bad news in summer and also not very helpful in winter.

 Adapt at the beginning!

-Building layout design is a critical stage and taking steps on a way to a more passive house, is better to be taken in the initial design stage.
-A smart architect arranges the rooms in a way that more daylight is available in the daytime for living areas, avoiding them to be adjacent to unconditioned rooms.
+Building layout design is a critical stage and taking steps on the way to a more passive house, is essential at the initial design stage.
+A smart architect arranges the rooms in a way that more daylight is available in the daytime for living areas, avoiding them being adjacent to unconditioned rooms.
 As bedrooms contribute more to heating demands in winter and at night, it is wise to shrink their external walls and exposed fabrics as much as possible.
-Also, high raked ceiling is not a good idea for a night-time conditioned zone.
+Also, a high-raked ceiling is not a good idea for a night-time conditioned zone.
 The heating of such high-volume zones is very demanding mainly due to an elevated infiltration.

 More mass towards the sun?